kubernetes/website/content/en/docs/setup/minikube.md

 ## Design

-Minikube uses [libmachine](https://github.com/docker/machine/tree/master/libmachine) for provisioning VMs.
+Minikube uses [libmachine](https://github.com/docker/machine/tree/master/libmachine) for provisioning VMs, and [kubeadm](https://github.com/kubernetes/kubeadm) to provision a Kubernetes cluster.

-For more information about minikube, see the [proposal](https://git.k8s.io/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md).
+For more information about Minikube, see the [proposal](https://git.k8s.io/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md).

 ## Additional Links

-* **Goals and Non-Goals**: For the goals and non-goals of the minikube project, please see our [roadmap](https://git.k8s.io/minikube/docs/contributors/roadmap.md).
+* **Goals and Non-Goals**: For the goals and non-goals of the Minikube project, please see our [roadmap](https://git.k8s.io/minikube/docs/contributors/roadmap.md).
 * **Development Guide**: See [CONTRIBUTING.md](https://git.k8s.io/minikube/CONTRIBUTING.md) for an overview of how to send pull requests.
-* **Building Minikube**: For instructions on how to build/test minikube from source, see the [build guide](https://git.k8s.io/minikube/docs/contributors/build_guide.md).
+* **Building Minikube**: For instructions on how to build/test Minikube from source, see the [build guide](https://git.k8s.io/minikube/docs/contributors/build_guide.md).
-* **Adding a New Dependency**: For instructions on how to add a new dependency to minikube see the [adding dependencies guide](https://git.k8s.io/minikube/docs/contributors/adding_a_dependency.md).
+* **Adding a New Dependency**: For instructions on how to add a new dependency to Minikube see the [adding dependencies guide](https://git.k8s.io/minikube/docs/contributors/adding_a_dependency.md).
-* **Adding a New Addon**: For instruction on how to add a new addon for minikube see the [adding an addon guide](https://git.k8s.io/minikube/docs/contributors/adding_an_addon.md).
+* **Adding a New Addon**: For instruction on how to add a new addon for Minikube see the [adding an addon guide](https://git.k8s.io/minikube/docs/contributors/adding_an_addon.md).
-* **Updating Kubernetes**: For instructions on how to update kubernetes see the [updating Kubernetes guide](https://git.k8s.io/minikube/docs/contributors/updating_kubernetes.md).
+* **Updating Kubernetes**: For instructions on how to update Kubernetes see the [updating Kubernetes guide](https://git.k8s.io/minikube/docs/contributors/updating_kubernetes.md).

 ## Community